CherryKeyslam/Auto-Colouring-Page-Completer/README.md

 - After downloading the python file,

-- Create a folder named ""
+- Create a folder named "to_colour"

+- And another one named "coloured" in the same place as the python file

+- Place the images you want to colour in the "to_colour" folder.

+- and run the program!
+The coloured pictures will appear in the "coloured" folder.